Viatris Inc. (VTRS) Shares Plummet Below 1-Year High

 UBS gave a rating of “Neutral” to VTRS, setting the target price at $12 in the report published on November 10th of the previous year.

-During the last 5 trading sessions, VTRS rose by +0.10%, which changed the moving average for the period of 200-days by -8.22% in comparison to the 20-day moving average, which settled at $9.67.
-In addition, Viatris Inc. saw -11.68% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VTRS fell by -2.23%, which changed the moving average for the period of 200-days by -6.31% in comparison to the 20-day moving average, which settled at $9.71.
+In addition, Viatris Inc. saw -13.30% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading